liammcinroy/MetaTemplateNeuralNet/README.md

-#ConvolutionalNeuralNetwork
+#MetaTemplateNeuralNet
 ==========================

-An API for neural networks implemented in C++ with the intent to increase and assist research on architectures of neural nets
+An API for neural networks implemented in C++ with template meta-programming.
+Perhaps the first of its kind.

-##Static Library
+##Include
 ==========================

-The build and .h files for referencing as an external static library can be found in the appropriate folders.
+All the necessary components are in header files (yay templates!)
+So just add what you need from the include folder.

 ##What a Neural Network is